auremoser/web-coding/syllabus.md

 ##10/21/15
 ####COLOR THEORY: ART, DESIGN, + PERCEPTION
 >"It’s not uncommon for designers to confuse a beautiful looking product with one that works beautifully.
 A great technique for creating smarter, better products is to approach them using story-centered design." ~ B. Kowitz

+Color and mood are important to visualizations and the general legibility of your narrative.
+We'll discuss ways to convey or amplify your story with design, and think through some of the aesthetics of your interactives to come.

 ![Whale Hunt](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/whale.jpg)